972 369 0577

 Preliminary Hearing or Arraignment

 If unindicted, a person is entitled to a preliminary hearing within fourteen days if in custody.
-The Court will consider whether an offense was committed and whether the defendant commited it.
+The Court will consider whether an offense was committed and whether the defendant committed it.
 If the Court finds probable cause, the Court will require the defendant to appear for further proceedings.
 The Court may also consider bail or release at this hearing.

 The Detention Hearing